Frequently Asked Questions

 - What happens to my room contract if I drop out of school?

 University withdrawal must be done when you need to drop/withdraw from all courses and leave the university.
-Students who are planning to drop all courses and leave the university, for any reason, need to go to the Registrar’s Office located on the third floor in Carter Hall or call 970-351-2231.
+Students who are planning to drop all courses and leave the university, for any reason, need to go to the Registrar’s Office located at Bear Central in the Campus Commons or call 970-351-4862.
 Students are required to complete an exit survey before the withdrawal will be processed.
 Unless this procedure is followed, students will receive failing grades in all courses.

 For complete information on the withdrawal process, please visit the visit the Registrar's web page.